gliderlabs/docker-consul/README.md

 		-p 10.0.1.1:8600:53/udp \
 		progrium/consul -server -advertise 10.0.1.1

-On the second host, we'd run the same thing, but passing `-bootstrap` and a `-join` to the first node's IP.
+On the second host, we'd run the same thing, but passing a `-join` to the first node's IP and `-bootstrap`.
 Let's say the private IP for this host is 10.0.1.2:

 	$ docker run -d -h node2 -v /mnt:/data  \
 		-p 10.0.1.2:8300:8300 \